olgapombo/olgapombo.github.io/content/publications.md

 * *O valor cognitivo da árvore*/ The cognitive value of the tree
 * *A infinitude da queda no 'Teeteto' de Platão*/ The infinitude of the fall in Plato’s *Theaetetus*
 * *Por que é que Rousseau não é um utopista mas parece?*/ Why Rousseau is not an utopian but he seems to be
+* *Os lugares da ciência e da filosofia*/ The places of science and philosophy
 * *Oralidade, escrita.
-Uma eloquente revolução tecnológica*/ Orality, writing.
-An eloquent technological revolution
+Uma revolução tecnológica eloquente para a compreensao do nosso presente*/ Orality, writing.
+A technological revolution eloquent for understanding our present
 * *A leitura no mundo de ontem e no mundo de amanhã*/ Reading in the world of yesterday and tomorrow
-* *Os lugares da ciência e da filosofia*/ The places of science and philosophy
-* *Da universidade medieval à universidade mundial electrónica*/ From the medieval University to the global electronic University
+* *Escola e Universidade.
+O desafio das tecnologias do conhecimento* /School and University.
+The challenges of Knowledge technologies.
+* *Verdade e velocidade.
+Dois conceitos para pensar o futuro da universidade*/ Thruth and speed.
+Two concepts to think the future of university
+* *Interdisciplinaridade e futuro da universidade / Interdisciplinarity and the future of University*
 * *Plínio e a internet / Enciclopédia e internet*/Pliny and the internet/Encyclopaedia and internet
 * [*Enciclopédias filosóficas*](../static/pdf-text/enciclopedias_filosoficas.pdf) / Philosophical Encyclopaedias
 * *Filosofia e matemática – Da mathesis universalis a Lewis Carroll*/ Philosophy and mathematics – From Mathesis Universalis to LewisCarroll